 Whether it’s overwhelming job ads or the pressure to create the perfect resume, the job application and interview process can be somewhat daunting.
 This is why preparation is key, as while you can’t necessarily control your nerves, you can always control the amount of preparation you do.
 To try and help you, we’ve compiled this list of common Salesforce Administrator interview questions.

 As well as prompting you to brush up on your technical knowledge, typical interview questions can also give you an idea of what to expect in the interview, and reinforce the fact that there is no need to be anxious ahead of a brilliant opportunity — if you’re prepared, you can allow yourself to be confident.
-Here is a collection of common Salesforce Admin interview questions, as well as guidance on what to include in your answer.

 Our specialist Salesforce recruiters see more Salesforce resumes and set up more job interviews than anyone.
 Why not register today for free hints and tips on how to make yourself a superstar Salesforce candidate.

 Below is a sample of some of the questions you can expect to come across during your interview.
 Focus on the topics that are touched upon in these questions rather than revising answers for each — you can never anticipate what will be asked in the interview, so wider research around these areas will only help to entrench your knowledge.